johnflanagan827/jflanag5.github.io/_academic-projects/4-maya-keyframe.md

 collection: academic-projects
 ---

 This animation showcases a low-poly urban city with cars navigating through it, created in Autodesk Maya 2024.
-The animation was developed for the University of Notre Dame's [Technical Concepts of Visual Effects][Technical Concepts of Visual Effects](https://vfx.cse.nd.edu/vfx/) course (CSE 40655), and features keyframe animation for the main car and path constraints for background vehicles.
+The animation was developed for Notre Dame's [Technical Concepts of Visual Effects](https://vfx.cse.nd.edu/vfx/) course (CSE 40655), and features keyframe animation for the main car and path constraints for background vehicles.

 You can view the animation by clicking on the image below: